 Dr. Christopher K. Tong

-In addition, I apply multidisciplinary methods to policy-relevant research, which has been facilitated by my role as the Principal Investigator for a UMBC Cyber Fellowship.
+In addition, I apply multidisciplinary methods to policy-relevant work, which has been facilitated by my role as the principal investigator for a State of Maryland–UMBC Cybersecurity Institute research grant.
 My public scholarship has reached national and international audiences through The Conversation, the Associated Press, and major US newspapers and media organizations.
-A former volunteer with the National Language Service Corps, I work across multiple languages, including English, Mandarin Chinese (ILR 4+), Cantonese (DLI OPI 3), and German (DLPT 3), with additional reading proficiency in French (DLPT 2) and Japanese.
+A former language consultant for the National Language Service Corps, I work across multiple languages, including English, Mandarin Chinese (ILR 4+), Cantonese (DLI OPI 3), and German (DLPT 3), with additional reading proficiency in French (DLPT 2) and Japanese.

-For the UMBC Magazine, I discuss my Fulbright experience in China and research trip to Mongolia with Catalina Sofia Dansberger Duque.
+For the UMBC Magazine, I discussed my Fulbright experience in China and research trip to Mongolia with Catalina Sofia Dansberger Duque.

 UMBC was established upon the land of the Piscataway and Susquehannock peoples.
 Over time, citizens of many more Indigenous nations have come to reside in this region.
 We humbly offer our respect to all past, present, and future Indigenous people connected to this place.